DTSh’s Handbook

 3. if an additional theme file is specified with the West command option --theme, it’s eventually loaded, overriding previous styles

-Initialize a theme template with dtsh -u if not already done (see Configuration in the Getting Started Guide).
+Initialize a theme template with dtsh -u if not already done (see Configuration).

 Comments in the template file should be sufficient to understand how to write styles, and identify which style applies to which type of information.
 The INI syntax itself is reminded in Configuration Format.